mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 - 500 MB to 1.5 GB free RAM dedicated for running mars-sim

-- 64-bit Oracle Java 8 (JRE or JDK) 8u77 and higher
+- 64-bit Oracle Java 8 (JRE or JDK 8u77 and higher) OR OpenJDK with OpenJFX

-  or OpenJDK with OpenJFX
+- 135 MB free disk space

 ---------------------------------------------------------------------